cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/index.rst

 ``cdap-data-streams``, *artifact.*

 Deploying plugins is covered under :ref:`Plugin Management: Plugin Deployment
-<cask-hydrator-plugin-management-deployment>`, for deploying as either a system or user
+<cdap-pipelines-plugin-management-deployment>`, for deploying as either a system or user
 artifact.